INVESTIGATION: Inside murky waters of surrogacy and rise of baby factories in Nigeria

 Desperation and vulnerability of young women enticed into donation

-While we were waiting for Nurse Oluchi, nurses kept coming into the room through a different door that linked to the inner part of the hospital.
-We later found that no one ever gets to that part, except upon being invited for a test or hormone injections.
+While we waited for Nurse Oluchi, nurses kept coming into the room through a different door linking to the inner part of the hospital.
+We later found that no one ever gets to that part, except upon being invited for a test or hormone injection.

 When the three of us eventually sat down, because some ladies had been attended to and left already, we heard the stories of ladies who had taken egg donation and surrogacy as a profession, an opportunity to live a ‘soft life’ or a quick fix to their immediate financial needs.